 The regions of the Netherlands known for producing gouda are North and South Holland, North Brabant and Friesland.
 North and South Holland have lush, grassy pastures that produce especially rich, high-fat cow's milk.
 This milk is used for making what is considered the best gouda in the Netherlands.

 After the milk has thickened into curds, the curds are rinsed with warm water.
 The temperature of the water, even by a few degrees, can affect the flavor of the cheese.
 The water thoroughly removes whey from the curds and along with it, lactose (milk) sugar.
 Removing the lactose means the bacteria has nothing left to feed on and will stop producing lactic acid.
 Less lactic acid means the cheese will have a sweeter flavor.

-Lactic bacteria cultures that produce CO2 are added to the milk.
+Gouda is colored orange by adding the natural plant-based colorants annatto or carotene.
+When you see small holes in Gouda, that's from the lactic bacteria cultures which produce CO2 are added to the milk.
 The CO2 produces bubbles (gas) that creates little holes, or eyes, in the cheese.

 Boerenkaas is the Dutch word that's equivalent to "farmstead" cheese in the United States.
 That is, cheese made from the milk of animals who live on the same farm where the cheese is made.
 However, the word Boerenkaas also goes one step further, requiring that all cheese labeled as Boerenkaas must also be made with raw (unpasteurized) milk.
 Only a small percentage of Dutch Gouda can be called Boerenkaas.

-The rest of the Gouda made in the Netherlands come from dairy co-operatives who pool milk from many farms to make cheese.
-One well-known Dutch co-op is Beemster, which sells it's Gouda across the United States.
+The rest of the Gouda made in the Netherlands come from dairy cooperatives who pool milk from many farms to make cheese.
+One well-known Dutch co-op is Beemster, which sells its Gouda across the United States.